 During the last year, Babson hosted a variety of Needham and Wellesley town events, providing facilities, equipment, space, and employee time and labor for programs such as:

-Wellesley Police Department annual 5K: Officer Stewart Savage Memorial 5K Road Race/Fun Run
+- Wellesley Police Department Annual 5K Stewart Savage Road Race and Fun Run

-Babson Board Fellows program places Babson MBA students and recent alumni volunteers as nonvoting members of local nonprofit boards.
-Nonprofits benefit from fresh insights and student contributions to board committees and special projects, while students gain exposure to board-level decision making, mentorship, and project experience.
+- Babson Board Fellows program places Babson MBA students and recent alumni volunteers as nonvoting members of local nonprofit boards.
+Nonprofits benefit from fresh insights and student contributions to board committees and special projects, while students benefit from exposure to board-level decision making, mentorship, and project experience.
 The goals of the program are to support local nonprofits, to build a culture of service within the Babson MBA community, and to give Babson students another opportunity to put their MBA skills into practice.

 - Cantata Singers